A new AP report tells publishers how to capture digital ad revenue

 News sites have a complex relationship with paywalls.

-Although paywalls can be an effective tool for turning readers into paying customers, they also can lead to readers completely abandoning a site.
+Paywalls can effectively turn readers into paying customers, but they also can lead to readers completely abandoning a site.

-Hard paywalls have become less common because they restrict all access to content for non-paying users and are seen as being less effective.
+Hard paywalls restrict all access to content for non-paying users and are seen as being less effective.
+They’ve become less common as a result.

 The AP report selects three salient points on firewalls from a 2017-2018 Media Insights Project survey of recent news subscribers: